gvwilson/sensibleadventures/iffy/iffy.md

 Without waiting for answer she pulled the goggles down around her neck and grabbed the old broom that stood next to a broken sonic press like a forgotten sentry.
 Jeep watched her sweep,
-resentment and something that might have been embarrassment written on his face.
+anger and something that might have been embarrassment written on his face.
 "You missed a bit," he finally said, pointing at a random patch of floor before turning and stalking away.
 The door banged behind him.